Feeling a bit more than just under the weather? What to look for when it comes to Seasonal Affective Disorder

 So, if you think this is something you might be suffering from too, what can you do?

 First of all, consult your doctor or medical health professional – they’ll be able to sort you out with a plan that’s specific just for you.
-Other studies have also found the following can be helpful:

 *None of the information in the above story should be taken over your doctor’s advice.
 If you’re concerned you’re suffering from any physical or mental illness, please consult a medical professional